1. Home

 Virginia

-Taking several forms since the policy was originally enacted in 2008, Virginia Law § 55.1-1820.1 states that “no association shall prohibit an owner from installing a solar energy collection device on that owner's property unless the recorded declaration for the association establishes such a prohibition.“
+Taking several forms since the policy was originally enacted in 2008, Virginia Law § 55.1-1820.1 states “no association shall prohibit an owner from installing a solar energy collection device on that owner's property unless the recorded declaration for the association establishes such a prohibition.“

 Washington